 The Coin Counting Book: Students will learn about the coins and how to count them!

 A Dollar for a Penny: An adorable rhyming story about the lessons a little girl learns from earning her own money at a lemonade stand.

-You can even combine a fun read aloud with a hands-on activity like the Piggy Bank Sorting Mats.
+You can even combine a fun read aloud with a hands-on activity like the Coin Sorting Mats.
 Check out an example below!

 Anchor Their Learning